 - ⭐⭐⭐ Drink coffee (caffeine).
 It is a legal sporting stimulant that used to be banned for serious competition.
 Go figure!If you weigh 68 kg you require 2-5 mg caffeine per kg body weight for a 2 hour event (sorry not 5k).
-You take 136-300 mg once an hour before competing.
-One espresso is about 100mg IF you are lucky.
+You take 136-300 mg once, an hour before competing.
+One espresso is about 100mg IF you are lucky ie probably NOT enough.
 Caffeine has as many PROVEN benefits as all the illegal stimulants you may or may not have heard of BUT the effects and side-effects of caffeine are known, understood and legal.
 Other caffeine-taking protocols will have you taking, say, 200mg of caffeine 5 mins before a race – ignore them and do what I say.
-Also lLook at the High5 energy sachets, for example, or their excellent race-nutrition web site which funnily enough recommends their products).
-Bear also in mind that TOO MUCH caffeine has no positive benefit and MAY stop lactate being flushed from the system…you don’t want that, follow the guidelines above.
+Also lLook at the High5 energy sachets, for example, or their excellent race-nutrition web site which funnily enough recommends their products.
+Also bear in mind that TOO MUCH caffeine has no positive benefit and MAY stop lactate being flushed from the system...you don’t want that, follow the guidelines above.
 Caffeine has a ‘half-life’ and wears off after a couple of hours, so for longer races you will need topping up BUT ONLY for longer events.
 Personally I would take 300mg 1 hour before the event, I would take a supermarket own-brand version of PROPLUS, personally I have 1-2 coffees a day and I would not change that consumption pattern at all leading up to a race.

 - ⭐⭐ CurraNZ Concentrated blackcurrant tablets.
 If Beet-it works for you then so might these – either instead or complementary.
 Take 2 a day all week.

-- ⭐⭐ Beetroot juice (source of nitrates).
-Take 0.5l of beetroot juice containing approx 6.2 mmol of nitrate 2.5 hours before you start.
-Bike tests show this boosts power by nearly 3%.
-That’s rather a lot, but is it true? 😉 Don’t use mouthwash with it though.
-Also try creatine, Coenzyme Q10, branched chain amino acids, sodium bicarbonate and glutamine.
+- ⭐❌ Also try Coenzyme Q10, branched chain amino acids, sodium bicarbonate and glutamine.
 And did I already say caffeine?
 Well that works as well.
 These are all legal and apparently harmless.
 Do some research as they can have side-effects.
 Then again just stick with the coffee!

 - ⭐⭐ Properly go to the toilet the night before and especially in the morning.
 Get it all out.
 Coffee and routine will help.